 Final grades are due within twenty-four (24) hours of the last class meeting.
-All final grades must be posted in SONISWEB.
-Once posted, final grades will be reviewed and made official by the Registrar.
-Only the Registrar can make final grades official.
+All final grades must be posted in Campus Café.
 There are no exceptions to the final grade submission deadline.

 APPEAL OF A FINAL GRADE

 In the event that a student wishes to appeal a final grade, a student must do so by following the appeal policy described in this catalog in the Institutional Grievance and Decision Appeal Procedure section.